tmshlvck/mdview/README.md

 # Simple and fast MarkDown viewer in Rust

 MarkDown viewer that can be used as an aid in writing MD - just open it next to your editor in tiled mode.
+Features live reload and search functionality.

+## Features

+- **Live reload**: Automatically updates when the markdown file changes
+- **Search functionality** (Ctrl+F): Find text within the document with:
+  - Case-insensitive search
+  - Navigate between results with < and > buttons
+  - Visual highlighting of all matches
+  - Current match highlighted in a different color

 ## Build